updated on 03 August 2021

 Thanks to law firms' increased reliance, paralegals are now a distinct professional group in their own right.
 However, there are possible downsides for those considering this type of work.
 The heavy cost pressures imposed on law firms by clients' demands for lower fees makes hiring paralegals a more attractive option than hiring solicitors because paralegals are usually paid far less.
 Being paid nowhere near as much as solicitor colleagues to do the same work is bad news for paralegals themselves.

 Many paralegals also do not benefit from same the career progression as solicitors.
-This may not matter as much if you are using a paralegal role as a stepping stone before applying for a training contract, but many firms see it as in their interests to to keep paralegals in roles without much prospect of progression because they do the work of solicitors at a lower cost.
+This may not matter as much if you are using a paralegal role as a stepping stone before applying for a training contract, but many firms see it as in their interests to keep paralegals in roles without much prospect of progression because they do the work of solicitors at a lower cost.
 This means that there are far more paralegal roles out there than training contracts and NQ positions, so while working as a paralegal to gain work experience for a training contract or even qualify as a solicitor through the equivalent means route is valid and sensible, success is not guaranteed.

 Law apprenticeships are a job-based route into the legal profession that are one of the available options on leaving school.
 Apprenticeships are an alternative to the more traditional route of going to university; instead of studying for a degree and then postgraduate qualifications to become a solicitor or barrister, a legal apprentice may qualify as a solicitor while avoiding the high cost of going to university; instead receiving on-the-job training at a law firm, essentially working as a paralegal while gaining qualifications.
+From September 2021, all solicitor apprentices will be required to pass the SQE.
+The apprenticeships will include preparation and training, with the assessments incorporated throughout the apprenticeships.

 For an introduction to apprenticeships in the legal sector, read The Law Apprenticeships Guide.